PolarisMegrez/qphase/docs/config_spec_en.md

-# QPhaseSDE v0.1.2 Configuration Specification (Triad YAML)
+# QPhaseSDE v0.1.3 Configuration Specification (Triad YAML)

+> Note: This document describes the legacy triad format.
+For the new jobs-based configuration with sweep DSL, see `config_spec_en_v2.md`.

-This document describes the expected YAML configuration for the CLI `qps run sde` in v0.1.2.
+This document describes the expected YAML configuration for the CLI `qps run sde` in v0.1.3.
 The configuration is organized into three sections ("triad"): `model`, `profile`, and `run`.

 - Audience: practitioners familiar with SDE modeling and reproducible simulations.
 - Goal: predictable, validated inputs with clear defaults and required fields.